frillip/field-control-panel/README.md

 ## Sensors

 There's a BME280 sensor attached via i2c, used to monitor temperature, pressure, and humidity.
-There is also a TSL2561 ambient light sensor present, and a GPS module, currently used for timekeeping, but maybe in the future for automatic detection of location for weather etc.
+There is also a TSL2561 ambient light sensor present, and a GPS module, currently used for timekeeping and for automatic detection of location for weather and solar position.
+There is also a LIS3DH accelerometer to alert on unexpected movement, this has its  interrupt pin tied to a GPIO on the Pi.

 ## MegaIO hat